convict-real/Flux-Emacs/README.md

 mysterious errors.
 When you do, here are some places you can look for help:

 + [Our documentation][documentation] covers many use cases.
-  + [The Configuration section][configuration] covers how to configure Flux and its packages.
-  + [The Package Management section][package-management] covers how to install and disable packages.
-  + [This section][common-mistakes] lists some common configuration mistakes new users make, when migrating a config from another distrobution or their own.
   + Your issue may be documented in the [FAQ].
 + Check out the [FAQ] or [Discourse FAQs][discourse-faq], in case your question has already been answered.